Frequently Asked Questions

 - Faculty come from diverse academic backgrounds including health promotion, human development, sociology, social work, and nursing and are associates of the Center on Aging, Hartford Center of Geriatric Nursing Excellence, and the Huntsman Cancer Institute.

-- Since its inception, the program has awarded almost 100 master's degrees and 500 certificates.
+- Since its inception, the program has awarded over 100 master's degrees and 500 certificates.